Church History & Renewal

 Beker, J. Christiaan.
 Paul the Apostle: The Triumph of God in Life and Thought.
 Philadelphia: Fortress, 1980.

 Boyer, Paul S., Clifford E. Clark Jr., Sandra McNair Hawley, Joseph F. Kett, Andrew Rieser, Neal Salisbury, Harvard Sitkoff, and Nancy Woloch.
 The Enduring Vision: A History of the American People, Volume 1: To 1877.
-Sixth ed.
+6th ed.
 Boston: Wadsworth, 2010.

 Danker, Ryan N., ed.
 The Faith Once Delivered: A Wesleyan Witness to Christian Orthodoxy.
-Alexandria, VA: John Wesley Institute, 2022. https://nextmethodism.org/wp-content/uploads/The-Faith-Once-Delivered-FINAL-1.pdf.
+Alexandria, VA: John Wesley Institute, 2022.

 Davis, E. Philip.
 The Crisis and the Kingdom: Economics, Scripture, and the Global Financial Crisis.
 Eugene, OR: Wipf & Stock, 2012.